awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Geo-Hubs/Border_Hubs_Development_Saada_Jawf_Hajjah.md

 ---

 ## 🚀 Conclusion
-By integrating Saada, Al-Jawf, and Hajjah into the YNEB energy grid, we eliminate the economic roots of conflict and replace them with a sustainable, AI-managed sovereign economy linked to regional markets.
+By integrating Sada'a, Al-Jawf, and Hajjah into the YNEB energy grid, we eliminate the economic roots of conflict and replace them with a sustainable, AI-managed sovereign economy linked to regional markets.

 ---
 **Technical Note:** This document provides the development logic for the northern border sub-directories within `Geo-Hubs`.